-I’ve now visited Zicatela, Puerto Escondido on 3 trips – and plan to return many more times from our home base in Oaxaca.
-I’ve gotten a good handle on all the best things to do in Puerto Escondido – including releasing baby turtles, cliffside walks, and the best swimming beach in town – so I wanted to share them here, along with some of my go-to restaurants and places to stay in Zicatela and La Punta, Puerto Escondido.
+I’ve now lost track of the number of times I’ve visited La Punta Zicatela, Puerto Escondido – and plan to return many more times from my home base in Oaxaca.
+I’ve gotten a good handle on all the best things to do in and around Puerto Escondido – including releasing baby turtles, cliffside walks, and the best swimming beach in town – so I wanted to share them here, along with some of my go-to restaurants (including lesser-known local spots) and places to stay in Zicatela and La Punta, Puerto Escondido.

 Puerto Escondido is a surfing mecca, due to it’s infamous and absolutely giant wave on Zicatela beach.
 But even if you are not an avid surfer, there are plenty of other things to do in Puerto Escondido, great swimming beaches, and lots of character to be found.